psoloway/puppetlabs-tomcat/README.md

 #####`$catalina_base`

-*Optional.* Specifies the base directory for the Tomcat installation.
+*Optional.* Specifies the base directory of the Tomcat installation.
 Valid options: Specifies the Java class name of the Realm implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/realm.html#Common_Attributes)..

 #####`$class_name`

-*Optional.* Specifies the Java class name of the Realm implementation to use.
+*Optional.* Specifies the Java class name of a Realm implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/realm.html#Common_Attributes).
 Valid options: the '[name]' passed in your define.
+Default: the '[name]' passed in your define.

 #####`$realm_ensure`